HarryKT/My-SQL/README.md

 As I mentioned earlier, there are many projects where a database will come in handy.
 Most modern websites will require a database to be able to function correctly.
 At this point of the tutorial you should now have a MySQL server up and running on your Raspberry Pi.
-If you have ran into any issues feel free to drop a comment in the comments section below.\
+If you have ran into any issues feel free to drop a comment in the comments section below.
+&nbsp;